 b = a;

 most compilers will issue a warning.

 C has a set of rules to determine how conversion between data types will occur.
 In C, for instance, every integer type has an integer conversion rank that determines how conversions are performed.
 The ranking is based on the concept that each integer type contains at least as many bits as the types ranked below it.
-The following rules for determining integer conversion rank are defined in C99:
+The following rules for determining integer conversion rank are defined in C99: [Bob Karlin thinks that the list should be removed.]

 rank of all other standard integer types.